tdworowy/kindle_highlights/md/An_Introduction_to_General_Systems_Thinking_(Weinberg_Gerald).md

       Every model is ultimately the expression of one thing we think we hope to understand in terms of another thing we think we do understand.
 The chain of reasoning may be a hundred logical steps or a single analogical leap, but always ends in terms of some primitives we agree among ourselves not to question further.

-      Science is the study of those things that can be reduced to the study of other things.

       Conceptual schemes are also found, however, in any subculture that develops when people work together.
 By possessing a common set of standard categories of thought—usually symbolized by special words or phrases—groups can simplify the process of internal communication.
 Paradoxically, the more effective these categories are for internal communication, the more difficult they make communication with outsiders.

       Because of the importance of category systems in a social group, it is not the outsider with a "better" system who becomes king, but the insider who most thoroughly masters the internal system.